-Gearset fully supports comparing and deploying changes to managed package metadata in your Salesforce and version control environments.
+Gearset fully supports the comparing and deploying of changes to managed package metadata in your Salesforce and version control environments.

 Including managed package metadata in your comparisons